coffeespice/FooocusGallery/README.md

 ## Features

-- **Image Navigation:** Quickly move through your images with a user-friendly interface.
+- **Image Navigation:** Quickly move through your images with a user-friendly interface
-- **Fooocus Logs Based:** All the data and images are extracted directory from Fooocus Outputs directory.
+- **Fooocus Logs Based:** All the data and images are extracted directory from Fooocus Outputs directory
-- **Prompt Search:** Filter generated images by prompts.
+- **Prompt Search:** Filter generated images by prompts
 - **Fast...
 Enough:** Fooocus Gallery was testes with 17k+ images, running smooth after the logs index

+## Know issues

+- **Re-Index:** If new photos are addes and/or logs files changes is necessary reload the application